adhd paralysis

 We may earn money or products from the companies mentioned in this post.
 Read a really boring disclaimer above to learn more!

-ADHD In women can be hard to manage because it is not normalized!
+ADHD in women can be hard to manage because it is not normalized!

 Knowing how ADHD affects your life can provide you with tools to fix it.
 As a college woman with ADHD, I know this all too well.